ArturKy/budget-app/README.md

 # budget-app
-💰 A budget app with JavaScript.
+A front-end part of budget app.